LightningMods/PS4-Store/Store-Loader/Jailbreak PRX/README.md

 ## Libraries used

-- libc
+- libSceLibcInternal
 - libkernel

 ## Building

-A visual studio project has been included for building on Windows.
 On Linux, a makefile has been included.

 To build this project, the developer will need clang, which is provided in the toolchain.
 The `OO_PS4_TOOLCHAIN` environment variable will also need to be set to the root directory of the SDK installation.